shayanaqvi/cpm/README.md

   - It can't differentiate between songs of the same name that are on different albums (i.e. a song like "Pyramid Song" exists on the albums "Amnesiac" and "Kid A Mnesiac").
   - Searching for artists with special characters in their names requires typing that special character (i.e. Sigur Rós).
 I'm not entirely sure if there is a workaround for this.
 - [ ] Using Ctrl+c in the pager causes glitching
+- [ ] The Queue in the Currently Playing screen needs consume mode to work properly